Methamphetamine: How Long Does Meth Stay in Your System?

 Furthermore, because meth is so potent, even small quantities may rapidly lead to bodily dependence and addiction.

-How is Meth Made?
+How Is Meth Made?

 Initially, manufacturers created meth from amphetamine and utilized it in nasal congestion relievers and bronchial inhalers.
 Individuals now "cook" methamphetamine in squalid laboratories with generic drugs and highly toxic substances.
 The most popular method involves using pseudoephedrine or ephedrine, prominent components in flu medicines.